LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Having to scroll down or jjjjjjjj/kkkkk to find far seaparated code can feel like walking into many rooms and forgetting why you are there in the first place.
 So you jump back to where you had a foot hold of understanding because "ahh it was that variable I am concerned about".
 Then you scroll too far down trying to find where you are stuck.
-Creating smaller functions keeps the logic within one spot, so it is much easier to audit and find mistakes.
+Creating smaller functions keeps the logic within one screen, so it is much easier to audit and find mistakes.
 In combination with rule 1, functions are even more understandable with clear flow.

 #### UnitTesting

 The rule would have a tie with unit testing.
 Since functions are broken up into units it makes logical sense to test those units.
 With the units being smaller it helps keep tests small, but allows for much more through testing.